tylim88/FireCall/README.md

 ## Const Assertion

-You can use const assertion if the handler is returning response from another callback, example from the transaction.
+You need to use const assertion if the handler is returning response from another callback, example from the transaction.

 ```ts
 import { onCall } from 'firecall'